ShadyTheFirst/sfmnauts/Xcom 2/Extracting your files.md

 \_SF: Static models.
 It's all models without bones, so a lot of props and vehichles.
 DON'T EXTRACT CHARACTERS FROM HERE, AS THEY WILL NOT BE RIGGED.

+AVG_: Models used inside the Avenger.
+The tag after the AGV_ tell you what room it's in.

+BP_: I believe BP_ is used for props or similar items that need to have some basic script